 - Breaks down complex software requirements into manageable parts (in very simple words things like «Users can login to their profile from various platforms and website to check the status of their order or choose to receive SMS» would be translated into «API development and SMS service integration»);

-- Prepares the structure of the system (can be drawn using various mind-mapping tools);
+- Prepares the structure of the system (can be drawn using various impact-mapping and mind-mapping tools);

 - Chooses technical decisions and methods to be used (for example, chooses MongoDB over mySQL, depending on project needs).